JadenChun/ddac/README.md

 # e-commerce-website
-This is a group assignment in university to learn about webapp developemnt with AWS.
+This is a group assignment in university to learn about web app developemnt with AWS.
 Choose ddac folder to learn more.